MarkPearlCoZa/Blog_General/_posts/2014-07-12-Retrospectives-Notes.md

 A concerning pattern that I have observed in organizations and teams that are moving from a hierarchical or 'traditional' structure to a more collaborative structure is they **forget** the retrospective.

-Why this is I'm not sure?
-I'm not sure - I suspect it is because stand-up's and so forth can be mapped closely to more traditional meetings whereas retrospectives are a totally new type of meeting.
+Why this is I'm not sure - I suspect it is because stand-up's and so forth can be mapped closely to more traditional meetings whereas retrospectives are a totally new type of meeting.

 ### What are we trying to achieve from a retrospective?